Best Cloud Hosting Providers for Startups 2026: 8 Options Ranked by ROI

 - Google Cloud Platform (C2 and C3D machines)

-- Automatic daily backups (plus on-demand)
+- Automatic daily backups (plus manual backups on demand)

 - Free CDN powered by Cloudflare